praegus/toolchain-playwright-fixture/README.md

 # toolchain-playwright-fixture

-A FitNesse fixture for writing browser tests using the Playwright Java API.
+A FitNesse fixture for writing browser tests using the [Playwright Java API](https://github.com/microsoft/playwright-java).
+Based on and inspired by the [HSAC fixtures.](https://github.com/fhoeben/hsac-fitnesse-fixtures)

+Only a subset of the available Playwright commands is currently implemented in this fixture.

 ## Getting started